jzhang319/pixelgram/docs/backend_routes.md

 ## Comments

-- A logged in user may delete, edit or create their own Comment to a Photo, however every user can view all comments of a specific photo, logged in or not.
+- A logged in user may create, delete or edit their own Comment to a Photo, however every user can view all comments of a specific photo, logged in or not.

   - `GET /api/comments/:id`
-  - `GET /api/comments/photos/:id`
+  - `GET /api/comments/:photo_id`
-  - `POST /api/comments/:id`
+  - `POST /api/comments/:photo_id`
   - `PUT /api/comments/:id`
   - `DELETE /api/comments/:id`

-## Reactions ('Like' an Answer)
+## Reactions ('Like' a Photo)

 - A logged in user may 'Like' switch between or completely undo their 'Like' from a photo using the icon which fetch data from an association attached to the photo_id and user_id.